mandelsoft/logging/README.md

 ## Attribution Context

-An `AttributionContext` is some kind of lightweigt logging context.
+An `AttributionContext` is some kind of lightweight logging context.
 It based on a regular context and holds a message context and standard value (key pair) settings for issued log messages, but no rule environment for influencing the log output and no base logger.
 These elements are